 Put some meat in your marketing messages.

 Every year, millions of dollars are wasted on advertising that is glizty and well-produced, but not very well thought-out.
-Kind of like a supermodel… nice to look at, but there’s just no substance there.
+Like the stereotypical supermodel… nice to look at, but there’s just no substance there.

 A few years ago I was talking with a restauranteur about this very subject.
 He had retained an ad agency to help promote his launch.
 They produced a website, some digital ads, a radio advertising campaign, some social media posts and a slogan.